 It was the result of a previous experimental work made by the designer G. Bocchi, stopped at the conceptual design phase, .

-Our study started from documents and data produced in the conceptual design phase; the information was mainly available in form of sketches with a lot of not fully defined details.
+Our study started with documents and data produced in the conceptual design phase; the information was mainly available in the form of sketches with a lot of not fully defined details.
 We organized a series of meetings, involving the designer and CAD experts, for acquiring the basic information on the engine; according to the designer indications, we formalized the global requirements of the design, the main design rules and an operative procedure for completing the design.

-The design requirements were at high level and in implicit form (e.g., to maximize the specific power within the total displacement); we tried to explicit the requirements in order, both to get clearer targets for the parametric model definition and to define a set of verifications and analysis on the model and on data obtained from it.
+The design requirements were at a high level and in implicit form (e.g., to maximize the specific power within the total displacement); we tried to explicit the requirements in order, both to get clearer targets for the parametric model definition and to define a set of verifications and analysis on the model and on data obtained from it.
 The main requirements of the head

 - to optimize the combustion chamber size and shape in order both to avoid misfiring and to optimize the volumetric efficiency;

-- to identify the threshold in the engine bore that made convenient the five valves solution over four valves solution and, if possible, to experiment both solutions;
+- to identify the threshold in the engine bore that made convenient the five valves solution over four valves solution and, if possible, to experiment with both solutions;

 - to analyze the initial design for verifying the proposed solutions;